DWindhorst/Using-QGIS-and-Google-Earth-Engine-to-analyze-the-environment/README.md

 * Exercise 1 in Notebook 1.1 (10 points) and Exercise 1 in Notebook 1.2 (5 points) have to be submitted at the end of week 3.
 * Exercise 3 in Notebook 2.4 (15 points) and Exercise 2 in Notebook 2.5 (15 points) have to be submitted at the end of week 6.
 * The Final Project Outline (25 points) has to be submitted at the end of week 9.
-* The Final Project  has to be submitted by the end of week 10.
-* The Final Project including Pseudocode (15 points) and Execution (15 points) have to be submitted at the end of the class.
+* The Final Project including Pseudocode (15 points) and Execution (15 points) has to be submitted at the end of the class.

 This course reuses material from https://github.com/ucdavisdatalab/Intro-to-Desktop-GIS-with-QGIS (published under GNU Public License), https://github.com/google/earthengine-community (published under Apache-2.0 license, same as this repository) and https://github.com/csaybar/EEwPython (published under Apache-2.0 license, same as this repository) .